Matt Johnson (director): 2022–present: Career expansion

-In 2022, Johnson directed and co-wrote, with Matthew Miller, the film BlackBerry, about the rise and fall of Canadian tech company Research in Motion.
-The film stars Glenn Howerton as Jim Balsillie, Jay Baruchel as Mike Lazaridis, and Johnson as Douglas Fregin.
+Johnson directed the 2022 biographical film BlackBerry, which dramatises the rise and fall of the BlackBerry line of mobile phones produced by Canadian tech company Research in Motion.
+Co-written by Johnson and Miller, it stars Glenn Howerton as Jim Balsillie, Jay Baruchel as Mike Lazaridis, and Johnson as Douglas Fregin.'
 BlackBerry premiered in competition at the 73rd Berlin International Film Festival on February 17, 2023, and attracted widespread critical acclaim.

-The film won several accolades, including the $50,000 Rogers Best Canadian Film Award from the Toronto Film Critics Association.

-The film broke the record for the most nominations for a film at the Canadian Screen Awards, with 17 nominations at the 2024 ceremony.
-The film later won 14 awards, including Best Motion Picture.
+The film won the Rogers Best Canadian Film Award from the Toronto Film Critics Association.
+It also became the most nominated film in the history of the Canadian Screen Awards, with 17 nominations, and won 14 awards including Best Motion Picture and Best Director, making it the most awarded title in the organisation's history.
+In 2024, Johnson served as jury president of the Compétition Cheval Noir at the 28th Fantasia International Film Festival.